-- Jacob Bernhardt (1886-?): After purchasing the factory operated by JW Holling, for whom he had worked for two years, Bernhardt opens new premises on Market Square.
+- Jacob Bernhardt (1886-?): After purchasing the factory operated by JW Holling, for whom he had worked for two years, Bernhardt opened new premises on Market Square.
 He hired between 4 (1882/3) and 6 (1865) employees to produce his cigars.
 In 1887, his company was boasting shipments of some 22,000 cigars to Berlin (Kitchener) and Toronto.

 - J.W.
-Holling Cigar Manufacturer (1880-1886): Jacob Bernhardt worked for from 1884-1886 when he buys it from Holling.
+Holling Cigar Manufacturer (1880-1886): Jacob Bernhardt worked for Holling from 1884 until 1888. when he bought the company.
 It had 4 hands in 1882 and 6 hands in 1885

 - Joseph F. Smith Cigar Manufactory (1878 -1882): He had 5 employees in 1882 in his factory at 56 Quebec Street East.

-- Tilk (1901): An article in the Guelph Mercury indicated the raising of money for “82,000 stock to establish a cigar factory…which will employ quite a large staff.”
+- J. Tilk (1901): An article in the Guelph Mercury indicated the raising of money for “82,000 stock to establish a cigar factory…which will employ quite a large staff.”
 Nothing seems to have come of it.
 Instead, Tilk seems to have remained a tobacconist with a shop on Wyndham.

 - John Vogt (1889 -1990): Little is currently known about John Vogt’s shop except for its location at 90 MacDonnell in 1890.

-However, the cigar manufactory in Guelph that lasted the longest was the Guelph Cigar Company.
-It was originally started in 1894 by a Mr. Taylor and Fred W. Laughton.
-Laughton took over the business in 1904.
-By this time, the directory lists it as the Guelph Cigar Company.
-Over the years, it grew to occupy 2 floors of the Corbett Block, but restricted its employees to a small number.
-The 2nd floor was the factory while the 3rd floor was the drying room for tobacco leaves and product.
+Over the years, it grew to occupy 2 floors of the Corbett Block but it never substantially increased its number of employees.
+The 2nd floor was the factory while the 3rd floor was the drying room for tobacco leaves and products.
 It produced 350,000 cigars a year including such brands as:

-· Referee
+- Referee

-· El Sueno
+- El Sueno

-· Keno
+- Keno

-· Blue Belle
+- Blue Belle

-· Oriental
+- Oriental

 Working Conditions